-Videos paired with books about exciting true topics: disasters, space, the human body, and more.
+Videos are paired with books about real-life events and topics, including disasters, space, and the human body.
 Each book can be listened to as well as read.
-For grades 3-6.
+For grades 3 through 6.

 U.S. History in Context

-Complete overview of U.S. history, full-text articles from respected reference sources,video and audio clips, over 5000 primary source documents.
+Complete overview of U.S. history, full-text articles from respected reference sources, video and audio clips, and more than 5,000 primary source documents.

 W - X - Y - Z